Skip to Content, Navigation, or Footer.

 It had to get worse before it got better for the Red and Blue.

-On Saturday, the Quakers (10-6, 0-3 Ivy) took on the Crimson (9-7, 2-1 Ivy) in a 53-42 defeat, extending their losing streak to three in Ivy League play.
-Penn’s 0-3 start to the Ivy conference marks the first for women’s basketball since 2010, which was Mike McLaughlin’s first season as head coach.
+On Saturday, Penn women’s basketball fell to Harvard, 53-42, extending its losing streak to three in Ivy League play.
+Penn (10-6, 0-3 Ivy) started 0-3 in conference play for the first time since 2010, Mike McLaughlin’s first season as head coach.

-Here’s what Penn struggled to do and what Harvard did well on Saturday that resulted in a Quaker loss against the Crimson.
+Here’s where Penn struggled and what Harvard (9-7, 2-1 Ivy) did well on Saturday, resulting in the Quakers’ loss to the Crimson.

 An ineffective full-court press

 However, this defensive presence quickly dissipated, and so did Penn’s lead.
-In the second quarter, the Crimson counter-attacked with their own press, and the noticeably exhausted Quakers struggled to contain and respond.
+In the second quarter, the Crimson countered with a press of their own, and the noticeably exhausted Quakers struggled to respond.
 Harvard outscored Penn 12-2 in the second quarter and 22-12 in the third quarter.

 “We didn’t respond great,” coach McLaughlin said in a press conference.
 “We had some transition opportunities that we didn’t take advantage of.
 It’s just a question, maybe too many dry spells, you know, that made the difference in the game.”

-Although the Quakers gave flashes of defensive energy in the beginning of each quarter, it ultimately was not enough to spark a scoring run.
+Although the Quakers showed flashes of defensive energy in the beginning of each quarter, it ultimately was not enough to spark a scoring run.

 Two points scored in the second quarter